chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 ## Structure

-A policy has three components: the **subjects**, which is a list of users and teams, the **action** that those users/team members are allowed to perform, and the **resource** on which they perform actions.
-Resources can be very granular, but for most instances, restricting at the uppermost namespace will suffice.
+A policy has three components: the **subjects**, which is a list of users and teams, the allowed **action** that the users/team members can perform, and the **resource** on which they perform actions.
+Resources can be granular, but for most instances, restricting at the uppermost namespace will suffice.
 A command to create a policy has this form:

 ```bash
 curl -s -H "api-token: $TOKEN" -H "Content-Type: application/json" -d '{"subjects":["subject1", "subject2"], "action":"whatever_action", "resource":"whatever_resource"}' https://{{< example_fqdn "automate" >}}/api/v0/auth/policies?pretty
 ```

 Here is a concrete example, granting `read` permission for the user `user@example.com` and for the members of `team:ldap:ops` on resource `cfgmgmt:nodes:*`:

 ```bash
 curl -s -H "api-token: $TOKEN" -H "Content-Type: application/json" -d '{"subjects":["user:local:user@example.com", "team:ldap:ops"], "action":"read", "resource":"cfgmgmt:nodes:*"}' https://{{< example_fqdn "automate" >}}/api/v0/auth/policies?pretty